coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 This module contains two methods, one to create the authentication window and another to destroy it.

 The `createAuthWindow` starts by destroying any existing authentication window and goes ahead to create an authentication window by loading the Auth0 authentication URL from the `auth-service.js` module.
-It then calls the `onBeforeRequest` method of the `webRequest` property of Electronjs's `Session` class to call the `loadTokens` method which takes in the callback URL from Auth0's authentication process.
+It then calls the `onBeforeRequest` method of the `webRequest` property of Electronjs `Session` class to call the `loadTokens` method which takes in the callback URL from Auth0's authentication process.

-Once the promise resolves, the `createAppWindow` method is then called to load our Vue application and lastly the authentication window is destroyed by calling `destroyAuthWin`.
+Once the promise resolves, the `createAppWindow` method is then called to load our Vue application and lastly, the authentication window is destroyed by calling `destroyAuthWin`.

 This method also registers event handlers to handle when the application window is closed and when an `authenticated` event is emitted.